 I also just happen to have an additional Williamsburg fan deck to give away.
 If you would like to have it simply comment on this post and I will choose a winner next Monday.

 What do you think of these new historic colors and do you think you would try them out?

-If you would like a custom painted piece of furniture in your home or decorating help, give me a call.
+If you would like help choosing color or updating a room in your home, give me a call.